kazuhiro4949/PagingKit/README.md

 PagingContentViewController uses UIScrollView to scroll the contents.

-You can disable pan gesture as follows.
+You can disable the pan gesture as follows.

 ```swift
 override func viewDidLoad() {